Open-Deep-ML/DML-OpenProblem/questions/x_dropout-layer/learn.md

 ## Tips
 - Use numpy's random binomial generator for creating the mask
-- Remember to scale up the output during training by 1/(1-p)
+- Remember to scale up the output and gradients during training by 1/(1-p)
 - Test with different dropout rates (typically between 0.2 and 0.5)
 - Verify that the expected value of the output matches the input

 ## Common Pitfalls
-- Forgetting to scale the output during training
 - Using the same mask for all examples in a batch
 - Setting dropout rate too high (can lead to underfitting)
-- Not handling the scaling factor correctly

 ---